 In April 2011, under an agreement with an outside developer, we began construction of a new manufacturing facility near our Middletown location.
 The total cost of the construction, including land, building and equipment setup, is estimated to be between \$12 and \$14 million.
-We anticipate financing up to \$12 million of this construction project and using our existing cash and cash equivalents to fund any remaining costs.
+We financed \$6.5 million of this construction through borrowings against our line of credit during the third quarter of 2011.
+We anticipate total financing of up to \$12 million of this construction project and using our existing cash and cash equivalents to fund any remaining costs.

-We believe that the \$32.5 million we hold in cash, cash equivalents and marketable securities, together with our other existing working capital and cash flows from operations, will be adequate to meet planned operating and capital requirements through at least the next twelve months.
+We believe that the \$32.9 million we hold in cash, cash equivalents and marketable securities, together with our other existing working capital and cash flows from operations, will be adequate to meet planned operating and capital requirements through at least the next twelve months.
 However, as the need or opportunity arises, we may seek to raise additional capital through public or private sales of securities or through additional debt financing.
 There are no assurances that we will be able to obtain any additional funding or that such funding will be available on terms acceptable to us.